ekkapob/miniurl/README.md

 ```

 ## TODOs
-1. Secured all APIs with OAuth
+1. Change from basic auth to OAuth with (expired and refresh token)